ubul86/szallas_hu_test/README.md

 ### 10. (Optional) Change User and Group in php container

-Maybe it needs to change the user and group inside the PHP container if you encounter an error.
-This is currently an issue using the application with Docker, unfortunately.
+You may need to change the user and group inside the PHP container if you encounter an error.
+Unfortunately, this is a known issue when using the application with Docker.

 ```bash
 docker exec -it {php_container} chown -R www-data:www-data *